geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    * - Name
      - The name of the role service
    * - Administrator role
-     - The name of the role that performs the administrator functions.
+     - The name of the role that performs the administrator functions
    * - XML filename
      - Name of the file that will contain the role information.
 Default is :file:`roles.xml` in the ``security/role/<name_of_roleservice>`` directory.
    * - File reload interval
      - Defines the frequency (in milliseconds) in which GeoServer will check for changes to the XML file.
 If the file is found to have been modified, GeoServer will recreate the user/group database based on the current state of the file.
 This value is meant to be set in cases where the XML file contents might change "out of process" and not directly through the web admin interface.
-The value is specified in milliseconds, while a value of 0 disables any checking of the file.
+The value is specified in milliseconds.
+A value of 0 disables any checking of the file.

 Add new JDBC role service
 -------------------------

 To add a new XML role service, click the :guilabel:`Add new` link, and then the :guilabel:`JDBC` option at the top of the following form.
 The following figure shows the configuration options for a JDBC role service.

 .. figure:: images/ugr_rolejdbcsettings.png
    :align: center